leocornus/leocornus-nodejs-sandbox/README.rst

 nodejs fun depends on the following tools and softwares:

 - nodejs, npm, bower
-- java
+- java version 1.7 or higher, to run Selenium standalone server.
-- OPTIONAL xvfg for command line testing. both karma runner and protractor depend on this.
+- OPTIONAL Xvfb for command line testing. both karma runner and protractor depend on this.

 .. |travis| image:: https://api.travis-ci.org/leocornus/leocornus-nodejs-sandbox.png